What is Nuxeo Platform

 Languages and configuration / customisation principles

 Nuxeo Server comes bundled with a tomcat server.
 It requires for production to set up several other components: Elasticsearch, Redis, a relational database or NoSQL store.
 Deployment options support HA, Failover and can be on premise, or in the cloud, on bare machines, Virtual Machines or Docker containers.
-For more details about the Nuxeo deployment system, please refer to pages on deployment options.
+For more details about the Nuxeo deployment system, please refer to pages on Standard High Availability Nuxeo Cluster Architecture.
 Nuxeo bundles can even be started on a JVM directly(i.e without an application sever).
 This is the deployment mode in all unit tests.

 About Nuxeo Platform Data